Recommendations

 • previous use of topical antibiotics because antimicrobial resistance can develop rapidly with extended or repeated use.

-For a short explanation of why the committee made these recommendations, see the rationale section on treatment.
+For a short explanation of why the committee made these recommendations, see the rationale and impact section on treatment.

 For more details, see the evidence review.